Should Maryland allow the use of citizen ballot initiatives? Please join LWVAAC for a consensus discussion.

 The League of Women Voters has a long history of publishing unbiased Voters’ Guides which provide each candidate equal opportunity to voice their positions in their own words.
 All eligible candidates are invited to participate.

-The Anne Arundel County Voters' Guide for the 2020 Primary Election is now available for download.
-Please use "Scale to Fit" setting on your printer, if you choose to print a copy.
+The Anne Arundel County Voters' Guide for the 2020 General Election is now available for download.

 Print copies of the Voters' Guide are available upon request by emailing [email protected] Be sure to include your mailing address and allow time for postal delivery.

 Voters may access real-time candidate responses, along with useful election information, online at

 Questions or concerns?
 Email [email protected]